BrandonJohnGrenier/jbehave-junit-reporter-2/README.md

 <br/>

 ## A Walkthrough
-To show you how to use the JBehave JUnit reporter, we'll go through a complete example
+To show you how to use the JBehave JUnit Reporter, we'll go through a complete example

 <br/>